| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 Verizon report, more than 90% of companies who had been breached did not

-have these controls in place.
-Know When to Ask for Help.
 Another trend involved the rising cost of the individual security

 solutions that are necessary to serve these customers.
 Most of the time,